Overdraft9002/Bloc-6-Gestion-de-projet/README.md

 There are two sub-directories:

 - streamlit: to create the streamlit dashboard
-- API: to create the porject API
+- API: to create the pooject API